mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ... stop them barking, you say, "shut up."
 That's enough.

-[A] dog ... just barks at you.
-This is [a] dog.
+A dog ... just barks at you.
+This is a dog.
 No problem.
-But can you bark at people like that? *[laughter]* Of course, you can do [it].
+But can you bark at people like that? *[laughter]* Of course, you can do it.
 I can bark at you like this.
 But immediately I say, "Why do you bark at them?
 What do you mean?
 What do you mean by barking?"
 You start to think.
 Don't you think so?

 ##### 48:27

 You should enjoy your life, of course.
 Let's enjoy our life, as you like.
-Of course, let's enjoy [it].
+Of course, let's enjoy it.

 But immediately you think, "What is the purpose of human life?
 What is the purpose of life?
 Why is it we have to work hard every day?
 Why is it that we have to practice with pain?"